Kathy Rose: Career

+Kathy Rose sold Roseark in February of 2023.
+Her new business, Argyle & Valentine, features fine art and jewelry from artists all around the world.
+It showcases these pieces online and in a private gallery in Los Angeles, by appointment.

 Awards/Recognition

 Rose was a Fashion Group International Rising Star Finalist in Jewelry in 2004.

 In 2007, she was selected to exhibit her Grasshopper Cuff at the California Design Biennial at the Pasadena Museum of California Art.

 In 2010, she won the Bravo series Launch My Line with fashion expert Emil Gampe.